harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch/README.md

 3. Run `find -name "*pgm" | xargs -I {} convert {} {}.png`

+## Installing the right version of Pytorch
+You can go over to http://pytorch.org and download version **0.3.0.post4** for your setup.
+For Cuda 8 on linux it can be installed using : pip install http://download.pytorch.org/whl/cu80/torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl

-You can find the project requirements in requirements.txt
+You can find other project requirements in `requirements.txt` , which you can install using `pip install -r requirements.txt`

 #### This project requires python3.6